iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 Mobile web browsers are bad.
 Really, really bad.

-There's Android 2.3, which has a built-in Chrome-ish browser that does just about everything wrong when it comes to mobile-specific styling and behavior.
+Android 2.3 does just about everything wrong when it comes to mobile-specific styling and behavior.
-And that browser is never updated because it's tied to Android OS updates, and carriers abandon updates for their devices roughly as soon as they leave the warehouse.

-The only reasons we're even close to being able to abandon Android 2.3 support today is the short lifecycle of smartphones, plus the relatively high level of user hostility in the mobile web world in general.

 Android 4 is better, but it's far from perfect.